zeekay/zeesh/README.md

 zeesh!
 =======
-My ZSH config, not for the faint of the heart.
+My zsh config.
 More of a framework, really.
-"Zeesh!
-Why would you want to do that?!"
-Usable stand-alone or part of my [dotfiles](https://github.com/zeekay/dotfiles) framework.
+Usable stand-alone or with [ellipsis](https://github.com/zeekay/ellipsis).

 Install
 -------
-Clone and run `setup.sh` or install as part of [dotfiles](https://github.com/zeekay/dotfiles).
+Clone and run `setup.sh` or install as part of [ellipsis](https://github.com/zeekay/ellipsis).
 One-liner for the lazy:

     git clone https://github.com/zeekay/dot-zsh ~/.zsh && ~/.zsh/setup.sh